jc-datarchitect/jc-datarchitect/README.md

 I am an architect holding a Master’s degree in Project Management alongside a **Master's degree in Big Data and Artificial Intelligence**.

-My profile is built on a solid foundation of over 14 years of international experience in Project Management and Architectural design, which I have now augmented with advanced technical capabilities in data engineering and machine learning.
+My profile is built on a solid foundation of **over 14 years of international experience in Project Management** and Architectural design, which I have **now augmented with advanced technical capabilities in data engineering and machine learning**.

-This trajectory allows me to approach modern tech challenges with a highly strategic, analytical, and spatial perspective—successfully transforming chaotic, raw datasets into informed, impactful, and effective business decisions.
+This **hybrid background** allows me to approach modern tech challenges with a **unique dual perspective**: I combine the strategic, high-stakes decision-making of a veteran project manager with the analytical rigor of a data scientist.

 ---